-Keeping your home as warm as possible is one of the best options to protect yourself and your loved ones against the flu and other diseases during the chilly season.
-There are things you can do to improve your home and get your home temperature under control for little or no extra cost, and also more significant window treatments you can add to your windows that will offer extensive heat loss during the colder months.
+Fortunately, there are some things you can do to keep the home temperature under control for little or no extra cost.
+Also, there are some window treatments you can add to your home that will offer extensive heat loss during the colder months.

 No matter how great and beautiful your windows look but if they have any small gaps, the heat inside your place will always escape through them.
 The result will be a colder space and an expensive energy bill by the end of winter.

-Window treatments can be a great solution to keep the heat trapped inside your home.
+Here is a list of possible solutions to keep the heat trapped inside your home:

 - Draught exclusion tape offers a very low-cost option to stop any gaps you may have around door and window fittings.
-Not all homes have the luxury of expertly fitted window frames or doors, or an older home may have developed warping or settling effects that can cause gaps to appear around the home.
-Having tape, also known as electricians tape but specifically developed for windows and doors.
-This can stop any major leakages right away and is a good first step.
+Not all homes have the luxury of expertly fitted window frames or doors, or an older home may have developed warping or settling effects that can cause gaps to appear around the house.
+Having tape, also known as electrician tape for windows and doors, can stop any major leakages right away and is a good first step.

-- Roller shutters are an affordable option to maintain the warm temperatures under control and keep your room temperature comfortable, whilst also offering other great benefits.
-Leave your roller shutters open during the day to allow the sun’s warmth enters your home and when they are closed, roller shutters will keep the heat inside your place.
+- Roller shutters are an affordable option to maintain the warm temperatures under control whilst also offering more great benefits.
+Leave your roller shutters open during the day to allow the sun’s warmth enters your home.
+At night when they are closed, the roller shutters will keep the heat inside your place.

-- Roller blinds: Roller blinds can include blackout material which will not only keep out the sunlight in summer but also reduce draughts in winter.
+- Roller blinds: Roller blinds can include blackout material that will keep out the sunlight in summer and reduce draughts in winter.
 Thicker material is required for excluding draughts, and ensuring the edge of the fabric reaches as close to the edge of the window gap is essential for reducing airflow and draughts as much as possible.
 Roller blinds are a great addition to any home and provide a great impact, matching any colour scheme or design in your home.

-- Curtains with thick material and a high insulation factor are a good option for some homes.
-Offering a good ability to keep sunlight out during the day can increase temperatures, however, because the sunlight still gets through the window the backs of the curtains can heat up significantly meaning the heat is not kept out at the source unlike with Roller Shutters.
+- Curtains with thick material and a high insulation factor, are a good option for some homes thanks to their good ability to keep sunlight out during the day and can increase temperatures.
+However, because the sunlight still gets through the window, the backs of the curtains can heat up significantly meaning the heat is not kept out at the source unlike with Roller Shutters.

 - Add a ceiling fan to your room and reverse its motion.
 It will help to pull cold air up and away.
 They are not just used to cool the place down!